Hammadzahoor/hammadzahoor/README.md

 ## 🚀 About Me

-I'm a Front End Engineer with over 2+ year of experience.
-I have completed Front End Engineer Certification from Codecademy recently.
+I'm a Front End Engineer with over 2+ years of experience.
+I recently completed the Front End Engineer Certification from Codecademy.
 You can check by clicking
 [Here](https://www.codecademy.com/profiles/hammadzahoor/certificates/2682884a0719474f96407efe432fdd87).